guigolab/grape-nf/README.md

 nexflow run guigolab/grape-nf -profile ihec ...
 ```

 Processing this data requires a considerable amount of resources (see [here](ihec-resources.config)).
-It is recommended to run the pipeline in an HPC environment using Singularity.
+It is recommended to run the pipeline in an HPC environment or in the cloud.
+Please see the [configuration](#pipeline-configuration) section for more details.

 ## Pipeline parameters